-Setting the MPI_DSM_VERBOSE shell variable directs MPI to display a synopsis of the NUMA and host placement options being used at run time.
+Setting the MPI\DSM\VERBOSE environment variable directs MPI to display a synopsis of the NUMA and host placement options being used at run time.

-Using dplace for Memory Placement
+Using dplace

-The dplace tool offers another means of specifying the placement of MPI processes within a distributed memory host.
-The dplace tool and MPI interoperate to allow MPI to better manage placement of certain shared memory data structures when dplace is used to place the MPI job.
+The dplace tool offers another way to specify the placement of MPI processes within a distributed memory host.
+The dplace tool and MPI interoperate, and allow MPI to better manage placement of certain shared memory data structures.

-For instructions on how to use dplace with MPI, see the dplace(1) man page and the Linux Application Tuning Guide.
+For information about dplace with MPI, see the following:

+- The dplace(1) man page. - The Linux Application Tuning Guide.